trebisky/Callan/README.md

--- cwc-firmware - analysis of firmware in the hard drive controller -- hd2 - driver for the hard drive controller after I get good RAM card -- uart - improved serial IO for interaction with python script
+-- cwc-firmware - analysis of firmware in the hard drive controller -- hd2 - driver for the hard drive controller after I get good RAM card -- uart - improved serial IO for interaction with python script -- hd3 - hopefully the final hd driver and contents extraction